endiangroup/compandauth/README.md

 ### What problems does this package solve?

-> Your building a service that allows some entity to authenticate against, however you want to limit the number of concurrent sessions it can maintain and centrally manage validity of issued tokens.
+> You're building a service that allows some entity to authenticate against, however you want to limit the number of concurrent sessions it can maintain and centrally manage validity of issued tokens.

 Vanilla JWT or Cookies (that is without a bulky server side session management system) don't have a mechanism for limiting the number of concurrent sessions a single entity may have.
 For example with a JWT or Cookie you can't say a single entity such as a user can only have 2 active sessions open at any time.